theopensystemslab/buildx-core/README.md

 # @opensystemslab/buildx-core

-A core library for Build, a Three.js and data processing interface.
+A core library for BuildX, a Three.js and data processing interface.

 ## Getting Started